pxsha23/Myelin/README.md

 Myelin is an AI-powered personal knowledge and productivity OS.
 Store your projects, ideas, habits, and goals as nodes on a brain-shaped map.
 The AI reads everything you've stored and helps you brainstorm, improve, schedule, and reflect — while tracking your mood and predicting burnout before it happens.

-> Built for Google Gen AI Academy APAC — Meet the Builders 2026

 ---

 ## ✨ Features